 It's very hard and confusing to sell your offer when you aren't certain who will buy from you in the first place.
 Knowing your audience is a key part of your brand strategy.

 When you get crystal clear on your audience you can connect instantly with them and show how your products or services are unique and irresistible.
 One thing that helps me, as a branding expert, to define an audience is looking beyond demographics, and focusing instead on psychographics.
 Psychographics have to do with deciphering what your target audience likes and dislikes, what their beliefs and core values are and what kind of challenges they face.

-When looking at other wellness and health businesses, sometimes you'll see brands use purple, green, or white as their main colors.
-Although that is not the standard, these branding colors are often chosen by wellness businesses as they can convey a feeling of health and often mean things like “new”, “innovative”, and “fresh”.
-Are these feelings you want your wellness bland to reflect?
+When looking at other wellness businesses, sometimes you'll see brands use purple, green, or white as their main colors.
+Although that is not the standard, these branding colors are often chosen by wellness businesses as they can convey a feeling of health and often mean things like "nature", “new”, “innovative”, and “fresh”.
+Are these feelings you want your wellness brand to reflect?
 Have some fun with purple, green, white to see if they resonate with your audience!